sybrew/the-seo-framework/readme.txt

 	* Correct error notice titles are now in place for The SEO Framework's debug handlers.
 Rather than only `Notice:`.
 	* Method `the_seo_framework()->call_function()` inaccessible method/function handler now uses the correctly assigned one, rather than using `_doing_it_wrong()`.
 	* The Sitemaps Settings metabox' tabs output are now automatically determined.
+	* Method `the_seo_framework()->parse_og_image()` no longer returns an emtpy string on second ID call.
+	* TODO Javascript: A JS extern file has been published on GitHub.
+This way you can overview and interact with the stated public functions there.
 * **Fixed:**
 	/
 	* Several CSS classes didn't have a correct prefix.
 These were, and now are: